Range

 MAPPING mean AS y

-The hinges can be omitted by setting null as width, leaving just the line segment between the endpoints.
+The hinges can be omitted by setting null as hinge, leaving just the line segment between the endpoints.

 VISUALISE species AS x FROM penguin_summary